gurmxn08/Induction-/README.md

 - The 5th of August at Gndec college felt like the day I truly stepped into college life.
 I began to feel more comfortable, and the surroundings started to feel familiar—like a place I now belonged to.
 # Day 6 at Gndec college
+- The sixth day of my induction program at GNDEC College began at 9:30 a.m.
+The day started with different sessions scheduled for various sections.
+For CSE-C students, there was an ID card formation process outside the TCC Seminar Hall.
+Other sections attended different classes according to the timetable.

+- For my section, the first session from 9:30 a.m. to 10:30 a.m. was the Chemistry lecture by Prof. Mandeep Kaur.
+She continued with the introductory phase of the syllabus, discussing the chapters that would be part of our curriculum and giving us a brief overview of certain concepts that would be taught in detail later.
+Her explanation was clear.

+- After the Chemistry lecture, from 10:30 a.m. to 11:30 a.m., we had our maths lecture with Prof. Gagandeep Kaur.
+She engaged us with a few interactive activities and encouraged participation.
+The session also helped us develop a better understanding of the importance of communication skills in both academic and professional life.

+- Once the academic lectures were over, we had a short break before moving to the auditorium at 11:30 a.m. for a special session.
+The first talk was by Mr. Jasvir Singh Sekhon, a STEM District Resource Person.
+He provided valuable insights into the world of science, technology, engineering, and mathematics, explaining how these fields are interconnected and how students can make the most of opportunities in these areas.

+- The final session of the day, at 3:00 p.m., was by Dr. Lakhvir Singh Khana from CML.
+His talk was both informative and motivational, touching upon innovative learning approaches and the role of creativity in education.

+- By the end of the day, I felt enriched with new knowledge, not just from the academic lectures but also from the expert talks that broadened my perspective on education and career development.
+The 6th day truly blended learning with inspiration, making it both productive and memorable.
+# Day 7 at Gndec college